 Robin Shepard serves the Department of Life Sciences Communication as an associate professor with expertise in environmental communication campaigns and evaluating non-formal education and extension programs.
 Much of his campus-based academic work has focused on the human and social science dimensions of natural resource management.
-He remains active as an instructor in LSC by periodically teaching LSC 860: Science and Environment Communication.

 Shepard is currently the executive director for the North Central Cooperative Extension Association (NCCEA), an organization comprised of 13 universities from 12 states.
 In this capacity he works directly with Cooperative Extension deans and directors to support multi-state programming across the upper Midwest region of the United States.
 His work also involves representing member universities at the federal level with partners and policymakers.

 He has held a number of administrative positions with the University of Wisconsin.
 In 2008, he served as interim provost and vice chancellor of UW-Extension until becoming executive director for NCCEA.
 As provost and vice chancellor he was the chief academic and operating officer, overseeing educational programming in the institution’s four divisions: Broadcasting and Media Innovations; Continuing Education, Outreach and E-Learning; Cooperative Extension; and Entrepreneurship and Economic Development.

 Prior to being vice chancellor, Shepard was assistant dean/director and state program leader for the Community, Natural Resource and Economic Development (CNRED) Program within Cooperative Extension for six years.
 In that role he was responsible for more than 100 state specialist positions on 10 different campuses and over 50 community based educators.